libpqxx

 If your application uses Kerberos, all accesses to libpqxx or Kerberos must be serialized.
 Confine their use to a single thread, or protect it with a global lock.

-bool safe_libpq = false Is the underlying libpq build thread-safe?
+bool safe_libpq Is the underlying libpq build thread-safe?

 Typedef Documentation